Nos aliments perdent de leur teneur en micronutriments | DIJO l'expert du ventre, de la digestion et des probiotiques

 #4 - Preserve your fruits and vegetables.

-To benefit from all the benefits of fruits and vegetables, be careful to eat them at the right ripeness, keep them away from light and keep in mind that it is best to eat them with the skin on when possible.
-In fact, a large part of the vitamins and minerals are concentrated in the skin.
+To reap all the benefits of fruits and vegetables, be sure to consume them at the correct ripeness, keep them away from light, and keep in mind that it's best to eat them with the skin on whenever possible.
+Indeed, a large portion of vitamins and minerals are concentrated in the skin.

-It is difficult to navigate good eating habits as the subject is so vast, and sometimes we need a little help.
-At DIJO, we created DIETARY CONSULTATION , a session dedicated to your personal issues with a dietitian, to see things more clearly and find answers to your questions.
+It's difficult to navigate healthy eating habits because the subject is so vast, and sometimes we need a little help.
+At DIJO, we've created DIETARY CONSULTATION , a session dedicated to your personal issues with a dietitian, to help you see things more clearly and find answers to your questions.
 Let's define together the objectives that will allow you to regain vitality, comfort and energy, through a healthy diet that leaves room for pleasure!

 Sources: